whoistausif/test-repo/README.md

 ## 🔸 Scan Results

-The scanner detected the DVWA login form and found:
+The scanner found the DVWA login form and extracted:

 - username
 - password
-- user_token (hidden field)
+- user_token
 - submit button

-Since DVWA requires login, only the login page was scanned.
+Only the login page was scanned because internal pages need authentication.

 ---